Introduction to Community Care

 - provided that it does not cost more than the trust would usually expect to pay for care for someone with such needs.

-Where a person is unable to make a choice because of ill health, then the wishes of the carer should be taken into account.
+Where a person is unable to make a choice because they lack sufficient mental capacity to make her/his own decision, then the wishes of the carer/family members should be taken into account and any decision made must be in her/his best interests

 Guidance sets out that the cost test is not whether a cheaper option is available but what a trust would normally pay to meet a person's needs by the provision of residential care.

 If a person chooses a more expensive option, the placement may be arranged by the trust providing a third party (eg a family member or friend) is prepared to meet the difference.
-In such cases, the trust will normally pay the full charge and recover the extra cost from the third party.
+In such cases, the trust should normally pay the full charge and recover the extra cost from the third party (a third party top up), unless the third party is willing to pay the third party top up directly to the nursing or residential care home.

 If the trust has placed an unreasonable restriction on the amount which it considered reasonable, or if the person’s needs can only be met by being placed in a particular home, a request for a third party top-up payment may be improper and may be open to legal challenge.
 In these circumstances, legal advice should be sought as soon as possible.
 The Law Centre’s Community Care Legal Advice Service can advise in such cases.